Best Forex Brokers in India for 2026

 Our researchers open personal brokerage accounts and test all available platforms on desktop, web, and mobile for each broker reviewed on ForexBrokers.com.
 Learn more about how we test.

-One piece of good news for 2026 is that the government has made it slightly easier to move money abroad for investments.
+One piece of good news for Indian residents in 2026 is that the government has made it slightly easier to move money abroad for investments.
 You can now send up to ₹10 lakh per year before you have to worry about the extra "Tax Collected at Source" (TCS), up from the previous ₹7 lakh limit.
-In this guide, I’ll show you which brokers offer the best experience for Indian residents and how to get started without the headache.

 India Forex Brokers Comparison